-- 1. purchase cost of eye glasses, contact lenses or hearing aids; - 2. fitting charge for hearing aids, eye glasses or contact lenses; - 3. eye exercise or vision therapy; - 4.
+- purchase cost of eye glasses, contact lenses or hearing aids, except for eye glasses and contact lenses when in conjunction with the initial placement immediately after cataract surgery; - 2. fitting charge for hearing aids, eye glasses or contact lenses; - 3. eye exercise or vision therapy; - 4.
 Surgery that is intended to allow you to see better without glasses or other vision correction including radial keratotomy, laser, and other refractive eye surgery.